HawksRepos/Install/README.md

 ```

 After the install has completed, you will need to **rerun** the above command again.
 This is required in order to override all the files created by your previous build.
-Many applications in PGBlitz use env date and NON-set methods, these have to be overwritten and set back to NON-SET.
+Many applications in PTS use env date and NON-set methods, these have to be overwritten and set back to NON-SET.

 ## Configuring PTS

-Configuring PTS fork is the same as configuring PGBlitz.
+Configuring PTS fork is the same as configuring PG / PlexGuide.

 Type the following to run the PTS menu: `sudo pts`

-* Set up and deploy Traefik (see here)
+* Set up and deploy Traefik ([see here](https://github.com/PTS-Team/PTS-Team/wiki/Traefik))

-_Reboot_
-* Close ports using Port Guard (see here)
+* Close ports using Port Guard ([see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Port-Guard))

-_Reboot_
-* Deploy PTS Shield (GOAuth - all apps supported) (see here)
+* Deploy PTS Shield (GOAuth - all apps supported) [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Shield)
-_Reboot_

 * Set up and deploy rClone.
-You can restore you backup keys at this stage. (see here)
+You can restore you backup keys at this stage. [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Clone)

-_Reboot_
-* (Optional) Restore PGBlitz backup (created in step 1) using [7]PTS Vault.
+* (Optional) Restore PTS backup (created in step 1) using PTS Vault. [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Vault---Data-Storage)

-* Install desired core/community applications (Do this regardless of whether it is a fresh install with restore or overwrite)
+* Install desired core/community applications (Do this regardless of whether it is a fresh install with restore or overwrite)  [see here](https://github.com/PTS-Team/PTS-Team/wiki/core-apps)

-_Reboot_
-* (Optional) If overwriting/restoring, you will need to change 2 remote path mappings in applications (NZB clients / Torrent clients / radarr / sonarr / lidarr etc)
+* (Optional) If overwriting/restoring, you will need to change 2 remote path mappings in applications (NZB clients / Torrent clients / radarr / sonarr / lidarr etc)    [see here](https://github.com/PTS-Team/PTS-Team/wiki/Remote-Path-Mappings)

 **Why do I need to change remote paths?**
 PTS will create one download folder for completed downloads using any NZB client `/mnt/downloads/nzb` and one download folder for completed downloads using any torrent client `/mnt/downloads/torrent`.
-Both folder names are different to those used in previous versions of PGBlitz.
+Both folder names are different to those used in previous versions of PTS.
 This remote paths need to be changed in your configuration settings (nzbget/radarr/sonarr etc) which you can do in either in terminal or webUI.

-**NOTE**  PTS fork does **not** install PGUI by default.
+**NOTE**  PTS fork does **not** install PTSUI by default.
 You will need to do this through [5]APPBox.
 If you are overwriting your current build you and wish to continue using PGUI, you must first remove PGUI from your current build and reinstall it using [5]APPBox.
 You can do this by typing the following command: `sudo rm -rf  /opt/appdata/pgui/*`

 # 2. Project Statement

-PTS  is a **fork ** of PGBlitz / Plexguide, an all-in-one media solution that deploys a Media Server through the use of either your local HDD or Google Drive; serving as unlimited back-end storage.
+PTS  is a **fork** of PG / Plexguide, an all-in-one media solution that deploys a Media Server through the use of either your local HDD or Google Drive; serving as unlimited back-end storage.
 PTS utilizes Ansible and Docker to streamline your Media Server while deploying multiple tools for your server operations.

 # 3. Functional Use